boldflight/BibleConverter/test_EPUB/output/Acts.md

 [14] But Peter stood up with the eleven, raised his voice, and addressed them: “You men of Judea and all you who live in Jerusalem, know this and listen carefully to what I say.
 [15] In spite of what you think, these men are not drunk, for it is only nine o’clock in the morning.
 [16] But this is what was spoken about through the prophet Joel:
+[17] ‘And in the last days it will be,’ God says, ‘that I will pour out my Spirit on all people, and your sons and your daughters will prophesy, and your young men will see visions, and your old men will dream dreams.
+[18] Even on my servants, both men and women,
+I will pour out my Spirit in those days, and they will prophesy.
+[19] And I will perform wonders in the sky above and miraculous signs on the earth below, blood and fire and clouds of smoke.
+[20] The sun will be changed to darkness and the moon to blood before the great and glorious day of the Lord comes.
+[21] And then everyone who calls on the name of the Lord will be saved.’
 [22] “Men of Israel, listen to these words: Jesus the Nazarene, a man clearly attested to you by God with powerful deeds, wonders, and miraculous signs that God performed among you through him, just as you yourselves know—
 [23] this man, who was handed over by the predetermined plan and foreknowledge of God, you executed by nailing him to a cross at the hands of Gentiles.
 [24] But God raised him up, having released him from the pains of death, because it was not possible for him to be held in its power.
 [25] For David says about him,
+‘I saw the Lord always in front of me, for he is at my right hand so that I will not be shaken.
+[26] Therefore my heart was glad and my tongue rejoiced;
+my body also will live in hope,
+[27] because you will not leave my soul in Hades, nor permit your Holy One to experience decay.
+[28] You have made known to me the paths of life;
+you will make me full of joy with your presence.’
 [29] “Brothers, I can speak confidently to you about our forefather David, that he both died and was buried, and his tomb is with us to this day.
 [30] So then, because he was a prophet and knew that God had sworn to him with an oath to seat one of his descendants on his throne, [31] David by foreseeing this spoke about the resurrection of the Christ, that he was neither abandoned to Hades, nor did his body experience decay.
 [32] This Jesus God raised up, and we are all witnesses of it.
 [33] So then, exalted to the right hand of God, and having received the promise of the Holy Spirit from the Father, he has poured out what you both see and hear.
-[34] For David did not ascend into heaven, but he himself says,
+[34] For David did not ascend into heaven, but he himself says, ‘The Lord said to my lord,
+“Sit at my right hand
+[35] until I make your enemies a footstool for your feet.”’

 ### The Response to Peter’s Address